binkley/modern-java-practices/README.md

   $ alias mvnw=`./mvnw --strict-checksums`
   ```
   However, for CI, this is easy.
 The [Batect configuration](./batect.yml)
-  for the demonstration project in this repository says:
+  for the demonstration project says:
   ```yaml
   build-maven:
     description: Build and test with Maven